 Take the radio network energy save as an example, NDT may be used to verify expected behavioural impacts for multiple derived actions in this use case (e.g. switch on some energy saving algorithms in the cell, configure the cell overlaid relations, etc.).
 Generally, these different actions verification will be implemented in the same NDT.
 It is recommended that NDT can be executed concurrently and independently, instead of sequentially, to greatly boost the processing efficiency.

+Separation of Concerns in NDTs

+In order to support the separation of concerns in management, described in principle 8 from ETSI ZSM 002 (clause 4.2.8), the ZSM framework supports the same separation of concerns in NDTs as follows:

+E2ESMD NDT: Provide management services (MnS) and capabilities as described in clause 6.3 which support the management of end-to-end managed services that span multiple management domains

+MD NDT: Provide management services (MnS) and capabilities as described in clause 6.3 which support the management of management domain entities